 - Buttermilk – use store-bought or make your own, just be sure it’s cold

-- Butter – place it in the freezer for at least 20 minutes before grating
+- Butter – place it in the freezer for at least 20 minutes before grating, or keep it cold and cut into cubes.

 - Baking soda and baking powder – add lift for flakier biscuits